 Prostate problems are common in men, particularly in men over 50 years of age.

-• Do you have difficulty in starting to pass urine?
+• Do you have difficulty starting to urinate (pass urine, pee)?

-• Do you dribble urine after you stopped urinating (peeing)?
+• Do you dribble urine after you’ve finished urinating (peeing)?

 • Do you have to get up more than twice a night to pass urine, but only pass small amounts?

-If you are experiencing any of these problems, then you should arrange to see your health care provider.
-Your doctor will usually ask about your symptoms, perform a physical examination and discuss other tests with you.
+If you answered “yes” to any of these questions, it’s important to speak with your health care provider.
+Your doctor will usually ask about your symptoms, perform a physical examination and may recommend additional tests.

 Digital Rectal Examination (DRE)